emaphp/backbone.prism/README.md

 ```

 <br>
 As explained before, now our app needs to manage 2 views.
 The *paginatedView* property is in fact a **subview**; that is, a child view created from a view instance.
 Notice that we're specifying the *listenTo* option to *'sync'*.
-Subviews must listen fo this specific else or else they won't update accordingly.
+Subviews must listen fo this specific event or else they won't update accordingly.

 <br>
 ### Comparators